-I also sent PrivateVPN an email.
-I got a response in under 10 minutes with detailed information.
+I also sent PrivateVPN an email, and I got a response in under 10 minutels with detailed information.
 It usually takes VPNs at least a few hours (or even a full day) to respond to an email.

 PrivateVPN’s customer support also efficiently handled my refund request.
 A support rep replied to my email in 30 minutes, was friendly, and didn’t pressure me to change my mind.
 I received my refund in just 9 hours (many VPNs refund your money in 2-5 days).

 Overall, PrivateVPN has good customer support.
 The setup guides are detailed and the remote support is an excellent tool, but I’d like to see PrivateVPN add more FAQs and troubleshooting guides.
 PrivateVPN’s email support and live chat are very responsive and provide great assistance.